 Simba, a high-tech mattress retailer, sends out promotional abandoned cart messages by SMS to encourage would-be shoppers to revisit the website and complete their purchase.
 Many other online retailers adopt this approach, knowing that texts are highly impactful and can nudge potential buyers into taking action.

 A few years back, IKEA, the Swedish home furnishing giant, used SMS alongside other channels to launch the IKEA Family (loyalty) programme into the United States.
-A text was sent to opted-in customers to let them know beforehand about the loyalty programme rollout; it asked customers to text back with their email address to receive a pre-registration email.
+A text was sent to opted-in customers to let them know beforehand about the loyalty program rollout; it asked customers to text back with their email address to receive a pre-registration email.

 SMS was also used to enable customers to receive a discount at the checkout if they forgot their loyalty card.
 They could simply text a shortcode to receive a text containing their loyalty card number, which they could then show to the cashier.